-This artificially made games appear longer by employing tactics such as: borderline impossible boss battles, cryptic puzzles, maddening jumps, or a maniacally complex array of enemies.
-Today, we’re looking at one such devious example.
+This artificially made games seem longer by employing tactics such as: borderline impossible boss battles, cryptic puzzles, maddening jumps, or a maniacally complex array of enemies.

 Angry Video Game Nerd